stephenreid321/metacrisisxyz/Transcripts/Daniel Schmachtenberger: "Sensemaking, Uncertainty, and Purpose” – The Great Simplification 31.md

 nate hagens:
-well, i'm beginning to get a suspicion that we may have an episode four and five, but let me just ask you a follow-up to that. you know me pretty well by now. i have very limited experience with psychedelics. i had a magic mushroom omelet on koh samui, thailand. i remember an 18-inch tall jesus christ running up my leg and i have not really done it since. but i do have spiritual epiphanies being in nature and feeling that oneness that i'm told happens on ayahuasca or some of these other psychedelics. mushrooms. some of my most mystical experiences in life are seeing the vibrant green in the trees [2495](https://www.youtube.com/watch?v=kTFqnPEyweE&t=2495.92s)
+well, i'm beginning to get a suspicion that we may have an episode four and five, but let me just ask you a follow-up to that. you know me pretty well by now. i have very limited experience with [[psychedelics]]. i had a magic mushroom omelet on koh samui, thailand. i remember an 18-inch tall jesus christ running up my leg and i have not really done it since. but i do have spiritual epiphanies being in nature and feeling that oneness that i'm told happens on ayahuasca or some of these other [[psychedelics]]. mushrooms. some of my most mystical experiences in life are seeing the vibrant green in the trees [2495](https://www.youtube.com/watch?v=kTFqnPEyweE&t=2495.92s)

 and the birds and the insects. i felt the connection then and i felt my heartbreak